Hamzi3307/aesthetic-pomodoro-timer/README.md

 * Clean and aesthetic design
 * Start, reset, and pause buttons
-* Automatic timer stop when it reaches zero
+* Automatic break and start session when it reaches zero

 **Tips**